BrandonCorey/js_139/study_guide.md

   - Abstracts away implementation details from other developers

 Closure in below example
-- Our returned object'S method `resetID` closes over `generateID`
+- Our returned object'S method `setID` closes over `generateID`
 - This allows us to access the `generateID` function without exposing it to the public interface of our account instances
-- The only way to interface with `generateID` is with the `resetID` instance method
+- The only way to interface with `generateID` is with the `setID` instance method
 ```javascript
 const createAccount = (email, password) => {
   const generateID = () => {